fhdsl/Ethical_Data_Handling_for_Cancer_Research/docs/01-intro.md

 ## Motivation

 One of the key cancer informatics challenges is dealing with and managing the explosion of data from multiple sources.
-This course is designed to help researchers and investigators to understand the key eithcal principles of data management from a privacy, security, usability and discoverability perspective.
+This course is designed to help researchers and investigators to understand the key ethical principles of data management from a privacy, security, usability and discoverability perspective.

 ## Target Audience